il4rx/SnapSync/README.md

    - Locate the database file provided in the `Database` folder (e.g., `snap_sync.sql`).
    - Use a database management tool like phpMyAdmin or another SQL handler to import the database:
      - Open your database management tool.
-     - Create a new database (if not already created) and select it.
      - Import the database from the `.sql` document in the `Database` folder.

 4. **Create Your Account:**